nulladdr/react-fatless-form/README.md

 ## Tech

-`react-fatless-form` uses two open source projects to work properly:
+`react-fatless-form` uses three open source projects to work properly:

 - [React] - The library for web and native user interfaces
 - [React DOM] - Serves as the entry point to the DOM and server renderers for React